The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: The obstacle problem

-Letting $k\to\infty$ yields \eqref{thm:obst-lim-ineq-minimizer} and the proof is complete. \end{proof} Under the assumption of $\mu$ being doubling, it follows that $X$ is proper if and only if $X$ is complete, and furthermore that $X$ supports a $(p,p)$-Poincar\'e inequality if and only if $X$ supports a \pp-Poincar\'e inequality (the necessity follows from H\"older's inequality, and the sufficiency was proved in Haj\l{}asz--Koskela~\cite{HaKo00} (Theorem~5.1)).
-Hence by also assuming that $\mu$ is doubling in the following sections, we make the rather standard assumptions stated in the beginning of the next section.
+If $\mu$ is doubling, then $X$ is proper if and only if $X$ is complete (see, e.g., Proposition~3.1 in Bj\"orn--Bj\"orn~\cite{BjBj11book}).
+H\"older's inequality implies that $X$ supports a \pp-Poincar\'e inequality if $X$ supports a $(p,p)$-Poincar\'e inequality.
+The converse is true when $\mu$ is doubling; see Theorem~5.1 in Haj\l{}asz--Koskela~\cite{HaKo00}.
+Thus adding the assumption that $\mu$ is doubling leads to the rather standard assumptions stated below.